-The Canisius College Reserve Officers Training Corps (ROTC) develops leadership skills that last a lifetime.
+The Golden Griffin Battalion Reserve Officers Training Corps (ROTC) develops leadership skills that last a lifetime.
 Whether your goal is to serve as a commissioned officer in the United States Army, or simply gain valuable, hands-on leadership training that will set you apart from the rest in the civilian job market.

 Why Study ROTC at Canisius College?